strategineer/personal-website/content/books/9781668092651/index.md

 Most of these sections are bookended with the usual leading statement that writers end chapters with but these are written so well here and are so densely packed that it gives the whole novel an easy to read, brisk pace.

-NB: [Held by Anne Michaels](/books/9780771005459) also does this to some extent with a focus on shorter sections and less leading statements.
+NB: {{< book_url "Held" >}} also does this to some extent with a focus on shorter sections and less leading statements.

 This trend makes sense to me in the world of shrinking attention spans we live in.
 It's excruciatingly hard to get the average person (man?) to pick up a book when our brains have been trained by our phones to crave the constant dripfeed of dopamine provided by a like or an exploding pinata of loot.